rolldown/rolldown/web/docs/contrib-guide/etiquette.md

 ## Opinionated preferences

 There are many ways to implement a feature or fix a bug and many ways to do other things.
-From our experiences, it's really hard to convince people that which one it's better.
+From our experiences, it's really hard to convince people that which way it's better.
 Similar arguments were made repeatedly and no lessons were learned.

 We come up a conclusion in the end: it's just simply not worth it.
 So if your contribution contains opinionated preferences and refuse to be changed, there will be no arguments but with the contribution being on hold forever.